- Identify the impact of workplace noise on your hearing

 Depending on the amount, noise can cause hearing loss that is temporary or permanent.

-The Occupational Safety & Health Administration (OSHA) has established a range of noise levels and exposure durations indicating acceptable occupational levels of exposure.
+Safety regulations establish a range of noise levels and exposure durations indicating acceptable occupational levels of exposure.

 The maximum safe noise level or permissible exposure level (PEL) is 90 decibels, acceptable average exposure over an 8 hour work day.
 Levels above 90 decibels require employers to furnish hearing protectors.